+Appendix G: Small-Medium Business Definition

-EThis Appendix provides definitional context for “Metric A.5: Total # small and medium business equity-targeted participants served by the Equity programs”.
+This Appendix provides definitional context for “Metric A.5: Total # small and medium business equity-targeted participants served by the Equity programs”.
 The content below is from the SMB Definition Per UWG Analysis June 2021.

 As illustrated in the table below, the utilities each have a strict definition of customer class based on usage; however, it does not align across all investor- owned utilities (IOUs).
 Note that REN and CCA definitions are not included in this analysis.